 What Is Dividend Stock?

-The companies occasionally pay out what are know as dividends to their shareholders, generally on a quarterly basis to attract more shareholders and also just a way of saying a ‘Thank you’ to their investors.
+The companies occasionally pay out what is known as dividends to their shareholders, generally on a quarterly basis to attract more shareholders and also just a way of saying a ‘Thank you’ to their investors.

-Growth Companies uses their profits to fund future growth and pay little dividend, if they have a payout policy.
+Growth Companies use their profits to fund future growth and pay a little dividend if they have a payout policy.

 Yield Companies are more established and have lesser room for rapid expansion and they don’t need additional funds so they pay a higher proportion of their profits to shareholders as a dividend.